Paul Carr (actor): Early life

-Carr was born and raised in Marrero, Louisiana, the son of Elaine Grace (Coulon), who was of Cajun (French) descent, and New Yorker Edward Sidney Carr, who worked in publishing.
-As a teenager, he had an interest in both music and acting.
+As a teenager, Carr had an interest in both music and acting.
 Following some acting locally, he moved to New York and studied acting at the American Theatre Wing.

 Career

 After a short stint in the United States Marine Corps during his late teens, Carr launched his acting career with a role in a New Orleans production of Herman Melville's Billy Budd.
 By the middle 1950s, he was working on live television in New York City, including appearances on the popular Studio One and Kraft Television Theater, while continuing theatrical work in stock companies in Ohio and Michigan, including roles such as Peter Quilpe in The Cocktail Party, Haemon in Antigone, Jack in Tennessee Williams' The Rose Tattoo, and Hal Carter in William Inge's Picnic.
 He toured in summer stock with Chico Marx in Fifth Season.

 Carr made his film debut in 1955 with a small uncredited role in Alfred Hitchcock's thriller The Wrong Man.
 That same year, he portrayed a prisoner of war in the New York Theatre Guild production of Time Limit on Broadway.
 His film career continued with a much larger role in Alfred Werker's The Young Don't Cry in 1957 starring James Whitmore and Sal Mineo; and that same year he appeared in the Warner Bros. rock and roll jukebox movie Jamboree as Pete Porter.

-He worked steadily on television in the late 1950s and early 1960s with guest spots and supporting roles in many western series such as three appearances on Laramie, Trackdown, four appearances on Rawhide, The Rifleman, Gunsmoke, The Tall Man, The Travels of Jaimie McPheeters, and The Virginian.
+He worked steadily on television in the late 1950s and early 1960s with guest spots and supporting roles in many western series such as three appearances on Laramie, Trackdown, four appearances on Rawhide, Lawman, The Rifleman, Gunsmoke, The Tall Man, The Travels of Jaimie McPheeters, and The Virginian.
 He also appeared in many dramas.
 One such appearance was in 1964 when he played folk singer and defendant Con Bolton in the Perry Mason episode "The Case of the Tandem Target".
-He also appeared on 77 Sunset Strip, Straightaway, The Everglades, Dr. Kildare, Going My Way, Hawaii Five-O, The Fugitive, Twelve O'Clock High, and The Silent Force, interspersed with occasional film work, including Captain Newman, M.D..
-Other television appearances were on Burke's Law, Combat!, The Time Tunnel, Land of the Giants, Star Trek, and The Invaders.
+He also appeared on 77 Sunset Strip, Straightaway, The Everglades, Dr. Kildare, Going My Way, Adam-12, Hawaii Five-O, The Fugitive, Twelve O'Clock High, and The Silent Force, interspersed with occasional film work, including Captain Newman, M.D..
+Other television appearances were on One Step Beyond, Burke's Law, Combat!, The Time Tunnel, Land of the Giants, Star Trek, and The Invaders.